10 Free Things to Do in Berlin

 During the Cold War, Checkpoint Charlie provided the only crossroads between East and West Germany.
 Only foreigners could get from one side of Germany to the other, so East Germans often used this tourist border crossing as an escape route.
 This checkpoint hosted several tense stand-offs, including one in 1961 that many feared would lead to World War III.
 Now, the historical landmark is surrounded by galleries, restaurants, and shops.
 Checkpoint Charlie’s reimagined border crossing booth makes for a great photo opportunity!

-Head to Checkpoint Charlie after your visit to the East Side Gallery, since the two attractions sit close to one another.
+Head to Checkpoint Charlie after visiting the East Side Gallery since the two attractions sit close to one another.

 Tiergarten is comparable to Central Park in New York City.
 It’s a great place to relax, jog, or skate, with 519 acres of land to explore.
 There are several free attractions within Tiergarten, including the Victory Column and the Brandenburg Gate.
 Perhaps the coolest thing to see at Tiergarten, however, is the open-air gas lantern museum.
 This collection features close to 100 gas lanterns from different parts of Germany.
 Visit Tiergarten at night to see the lanterns lit up!